Kelt-prog/react-redux-table/README.md

-##  React-redux-table - test task for ITspecial
+##  React-redux-table
+Made with React, redux, reactstrap, react-bootstrap-table2

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).